mathieucaroff/lidy/DOCUMENTATION.md

 ```

 Please note that the `anyData` predefined rule stores YAML map contents in the `mapOf` field of `MapResult` instances.
 The `any` predefined rule ignores the data that it matches.
 It thus produces a result containing the `null` value instead of the data from the YAML file.
 If you mean to process the data using a builder, you should use `anyData`.
 If you don't need to process the data, you can use `any`.

+###### never

+The `never` predefined rule never matches anything.
+It is used to produce an error when a rule is applied to a value that should never be encountered.

 ### Lidy checker forms